-One of the great strengths of our Boarding House is the quality and depth of the relationships built between the school, families and girls.
-Our girls truly value the opportunity to learn about themselves, develop their character, build relationships and become independent young women.
+One of the great strengths of the Boarding Program is the quality and depth of the relationships built between the School, families and girls.

 Through boarding, the girls develop a strong connection to their peers as well as the many adults that care for them.
-Feeling supported and comfortable are key stages in feeling a sense of belonging, and with young and dynamic professional staff who reside amongst the girls in the House, we aim to reflect the scope of personalities and needs of each girl in the diversity of our staff team.
+Feeling supported and comfortable are key stages in feeling a sense of belonging, and with young and dynamic professional staff who reside amongst the girls in the Boarding House, we aim to reflect the scope of personalities and needs of each girl in the diversity of our Boarding School Team.

-Collaboration between Boarding House staff and boarders is critical in responding to the needs of the girls and we strive to work together to continually change and find improvements.
-The house has a fluid and open door structure and girls can speak to staff at any time and we always encourage self and peer advocates.
+Collaboration between boarding staff and boarders is critical in responding to the girls’ needs and we strive to work together to continually change and find improvements.
+The Boarding House has a fluid and open door structure to enable girls to speak with staff at any time.

 The staff know the girls really well and provide hands-on support and guidance and are strong role models.
 They are there when the girls return from school and they are there when they go to bed.

-For international boarders, girls are supported with their English across all subjects by an experienced team of educators.
-The International Co-ordinator spends lots of time with the girls in and out of the classroom and we are fortunate to have an Old Grammarian working with us who also acts as a translator.
+For International Students, girls are supported with their English across all subjects by an experienced team of educators.
+The International Coordinator spends a great deal of time with the girls in and out of the classroom and we are fortunate to have an Old Grammarian working with us who also acts as a translator.

 With a majority of our boarders hailing from rural areas of Australia, we understand that many challenges will arise with making the move to boarding school in Melbourne.
 Our diverse and supportive community of staff members and students warmly welcome new members of the community and are available at all times to ensure a smooth transition.